gyrogami logo

 Calling something corrosion-proof, rust-resistant, or tarnish-proof has a legal bite.

-Like with the "handmade" term, many who become aware of the "corrosion" law will continue lying.
-They will find some reason why it doesn't apply to them, scapegoat someone else, etc. Calling something corrosion-proof, rust-resistant, or tarnish-proof has a legal bite.
-Many jewelers and chain makers ignore it.
+Calling something corrosion-proof, rust-resistant, or tarnish-proof has a legal bite.
+Like the "handmade" law, most who become aware of the "corrosion-resistant" law will continue lying.
+They will find some reason why it doesn't apply to them, scapegoat someone else, etc.

-If it can have a patina, rust, oxidation, verdigris, tarnish, or anything from a corrosive process then it is not resistant to oxidation.
+If it can have a patina, rust, oxidation, verdigris, tarnish, or anything from a corrosive process then it is not resistant to oxidation, period.
 Can it be more tarnish-resistant than something else?
-Yes, it can but not without some sort of exclusion or qualifier.
+Yes, it can, but that's not the point.

-While the law is written so an elementary student can understand it, some just won't get it regardless of how it's written.
+While the law can be understood by a grade-schooler, some adults just won't get it regardless of how it's written.
 Here is a partial list of NOT corrosion-proof items:

 • Most stainless steels.
 Yep, that's right.
-It just takes longer to start rusting and it generally isn't as bad.
-Only a very small subset of stainless is actually, legally, corrosion-proof.
+Only a small subset of stainless is actually, legally, corrosion-proof.

 • Aluminum anything - Anodized aluminum will eventually turn into white powder, a scientific fact just like the solar eclipse.